boobo94/boilerplate-backend-nodejs/README.md

 # agrogps-monitoring-backend
-The new version of monitoring platform for agrogps

-The full documentation can be read in `/docs` folder.
+The full documentation can be read in [/docs](https://github.com/boobo94/agrogps-monitoring-backend/tree/main/docs) folder.

 ## DEVELOPMENT Mode